dreamgrove/dreamgrove/content/balance/SotFO-Raid-Guide/Anduin Wrynn.md

 ## Mythic only notes:
 - Venthyr and SD in general are insane in intermission.
 - Mass root is usable on adds in lower realm if needed.
+- You have 2.5 eclipse cycles until the first inside phase.
+You might want to prepop cds a bit if on 2lego if the adds are dying too fast (We gripped all 5 together and they died in 10sec.)

 ## Soulbinds:
 [Venthyr](https://ptr.wowhead.com/soulbind-calc/venthyr/theotar-the-mad-duke/druid/AwCWb74CBTUgCBU1yggSBTWHCCUy4ggjBTJJCBV2AAg1Mj8I)